saxani/shaun-axani-dot-com/src/pages/projects/vereday.md

 ![Website for Vereday showing different categories for sustainable shopping](../../images/vereday-web@2x.png)

 <p class="post-paragraph">
   The browser extension is accompanied by a full online website.
-You can check it out at <a href="https://vereday.com" target="_blank">vereday.com</a>
+You can check it out at <a href="https://vereday.com" target="_blank" rel="noreferrer">vereday.com</a>
 </p>